Credit Score for Apartments: Complete Guide to Rental Checks

 Does Every Landlord Run Checks?

 Most do, but not all.
-Smaller landlords and private rentals sometimes skip formal checks.
-But they usually still check income and rental history.
+Smaller landlords may skip formal checks.
+But they still check income and rental history.

 Can I Pass with Bad Credit?